isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/design-page-layout.md

     >
     >The final published PDF will only show the TOC entries based on the content in your chapters.
 If you don't have level 5 headings in a chapter, it will not be shown in the final output.

 The look and feel of the default TOC can be customized using the stylesheets.
-The style starting with `chaptoc-level-#` (like `chaptoc-level-1`, `chaptoc-level-2`, and so on) are used to customize the styles for the chapter TOC.
-For more details on the stylesheet elements used in the TOC and how to customize them, see _Customize default chapter TOC_.
+The style starting with `chaptoc-level-#` (like `chaptoc-level-1`, `chaptoc-level-2`, and so on) are used to customize the styles for the chapter TOC. <!--For more details on the stylesheet elements used in the TOC and how to customize them, see _Customize default chapter TOC_-->.

 >[!IMPORTANT]
 >